rlr/django-gevent-socketio-redis-chat-example/README.rst

 ------------

-Note: you probably want to create and activate a virtualenv before running installing the requirements below.
+Note: you probably want to create and activate a virtualenv before installing the requirements below.
 I use and like virtualenvwrapper_.

 .. _virtualenvwrapper: http://www.doughellmann.com/docs/virtualenvwrapper/